nnUyi/SRGAN/README.md

   - After you have download the datasets, copy ImageNet(here I only use 3137 images) datsets to ***/data/train***, then you have ***/data/train/ImageNet*** path, and training images are stored in ***/data/train/ImageNet***

+  - I crop image into **256*256 resolution**, actually you can crop them according to your own.

   ### val data
   - Set5 dataset is used as **val data**, you can download it [here]().